O-Level Chemistry Measurement Accuracy Lab

 1 | Core measurement expectations

-- Balances (0.01 g or better).
-Zero before weighing, record to two decimal places, state mass differences instead of raw readings when appropriate.
+- Balances.
+Zero before weighing, record to the balance’s displayed resolution, and state mass differences instead of only raw readings when it helps your calculation.

-- Burettes (0.05 cm³).
-Read at eye level, include both initial and final readings, report titres to 2 decimal places (last digit 0 or 5).
+- Burettes.
+Read at eye level, include both initial and final readings, and (as the SEAB syllabus notes) normally record burette readings to the nearest 0.05 cm³ (i.e., 2 decimal places with the last digit 0 or 5).

 - Pipettes (25 cm³).
 Use pipette filler, ensure drain time is consistent, blowout instructions only if pipette is marked “TD blowout”.